-The helpful staff at Osaka International Airport will greet you when you arrive.
+The helpful staff at Osaka Airport will greet you when you land and assist with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Kyoto and surround districts from Osaka International Airport is easy, with many transport options available.
 The quickest way is to take the train at Osaka Airport Station to Hotarugaike Station, where travellers can buy tickets to Umeda Station or Kyoto.
 The journey to Umeda takes about 20 minutes, and the ride to Kyoto is about 45 minutes.
 Buses are available to Kyoto, Kobe, Osaka and Chugoku with a regular timetable available.
 If you wish to take a taxi from the airport, follow the directions in the 2F arrival lobby of the central terminal building.
 Car rental and motorcycle rental services are available from the Osaka International Airport terminal.
 Vehicle rentals are highly convenient for sightseeing and located at the 1F north terminal building.
 Car parking is available at the airport, along with private transfers and group tour buses.

 The easiest way to travel around Osaka is by subway or train.
 Visiting the top Osaka attractions, you’re rarely far from a subway stop or train station.
 There are other modes of transport too, including buses, taxis and even river cruises.
 Transport in Osaka is mainly by the subway system and the metro which is by far the best way of getting around with trains always on time.
 It’s best to buy a travel pass.
 Tram and the Umegle bus services are available to explore the city centre.
 Taxis are easy to hail and cycling is a great way to get around with many parks and cycle lanes.
 A river cruise through Osaka takes you past many points of interest in the city.